 Engineering involves the design, construction and maintenance of different structures, materials and technologies.
-Engineers use science, maths and specialist skills to develop new ideas and find solutions with real-world problems, like transport issues, global warming and clean water.
+Engineers use science, maths and specialist skills to develop new ideas and find solutions to real-world problems, like transport issues, global warming and clean water.

 Engineering plays a vital role in almost every aspect of modern life.
 It is important to a wide range of industries, from building construction to pharmaceuticals and food processing.
 To prepare you for a particular industry, most engineering courses allow you to specialise in specific fields.

 There are many areas of engineering you can specialise in, including:

 Engineering degrees are a popular choice for undergraduates.
 The benefits include:

 Engineers help to solve and manage real-world problems, like energy shortages and natural disasters.
 You could be building better machinery, improving structures or inventing new products that improve people’s quality of life.